lynn0702/Torchlite/torchlite.md

 The hexknight is a warrior who has made a costly bargain, supplementing their martial prowess with eldritch curses, black market alchemy, and powerful yet risky spells.
 Common career paths your hexknight might pursue include:

-▶ A hedge knight whose only marketable skill was warfare, learning magic out of desperation as you try to eke out a living without the privilege of a knighted noble.
+▶ A *hedge knight* whose only marketable skill was warfare, learning magic out of desperation as you try to eke out a living without the privilege of a knighted noble.
-▶ An anti-paladin, casting yourself as the villain in a tale where the “heroes” have lost their way and corrupt hypocrisy must be revealed.
+▶ An *anti-paladin*, casting yourself as the villain in a tale where the “heroes” have lost their way and corrupt hypocrisy must be revealed.
-▶ A witcher, empowering yourself with both spells and alchemy to hunt monsters for coin.
+▶ A *witcher*, empowering yourself with both spells and alchemy to hunt monsters for coin.
-▶ A bodyguard, bringing all your spells and skill at arms to bear in the protection of someone who needs it.
+▶ A *bodyguard*, bringing all your spells and skill at arms to bear in the protection of someone who needs it.
-▶ A mageblade, trained in ancient magical combat techniques and seeking the ultimate unity between martial skill and spellcasting might.
+▶ A *mageblade*, trained in ancient magical combat techniques and seeking the ultimate unity between martial skill and spellcasting might.

 ##### Hexknight Quick Roles